Arecsu/a9r-music-lib/README.md

 Unzip every bandcamp zip file into my chosen folder structure (./$artist/$album)

 With support for multithread unzip process.
-Modify the number of threads inside the script.
+Tweak the number of threads inside the script.
 With 2+, it will nuke pretty much any HDD, so use 2+ only with SSD/NVMEs.

 # Last.fm

 ### 🖼️ artist-images-lastfm.py

 Get all the images from Last.fm of a given artist.
 Multithreaded.
-Change the number of parallel downloads inside the script.
+Tweak the number of parallel downloads inside the script.

 [Gist previously published here](https://gist.github.com/Arecsu/2a96c33b4a99705d7711dee77156e2c2)